lucia-auth/lucia/README.md

 # Lucia

 > [!IMPORTANT]
 > Lucia v3 will be deprecated by March 2025.
+Lucia is now a learning resource on implementing auth from scratch.
 See the [announcement]() for details and migration path.
-The source code is available in the `v3` branch.
+The source code for v3 is available in the `v3` branch.

 Lucia is an open source project to provide resources on implementing authentication with JavaScript and TypeScript.